Apply for a promising innovative medicine (PIM) designation or scientific opinion for your medicine from MHRA.

 Promising innovative medicine (PIM) designation

 The PIM designation will give an indication that a product may be eligible for the EAMS based on early clinical data.
 The PIM designation will be issued after an MHRA scientific meeting and could be given several years before the product is licensed.
-So far there have been 8 PIM designations awarded.

 To apply for a PIM designation submit the email@example.com send it to